apache/openwhisk/docs/mobile_sdk.md

 let whisk = Whisk(credentials: credentialsConfiguration!)
 ```

-In previous example, you pass in the `myKey` and `myToken` you get from OpenWhisk.
+In previous example, you pass in the `myKey` and `myToken` that you get from OpenWhisk.
 You can retrieve the key and token with the following CLI command:

 ```
 $ wsk property get --auth